-Safe as Houses is a new program that aims to prevent homelessness for women and children affected by family and domestic violence.
+Safe as Houses is a program that aims to prevent homelessness for women and children affected by family and domestic violence.
 We provide integrated and holistic legal and support services to untangle their complex issues.

 How Does It Work?

-Safe as Houses offers a social worker using an integrated case managed approach.
+Safe as Houses offers a support worker using an integrated case managed approach.
 Currently a woman affected by family and domestic violence would need to seek out a variety of services for help with legal and practical issues.
 Safe as Houses is providing a more efficient, holistic and ultimately more effective way to resolve the complex tangle of legal issues family and domestic violence creates.

 We can also refer women and children to appropriate support agencies.
-Safe as Houses is supported by partnerships with Anglicare, UnitingCare West, the Women’s Council for Family and Domestic Violence services, King Edward Memorial Hospital and relevant government departments.
+Safe as Houses is supported by partnerships with UnitingCare West, the Women’s Council for Family and Domestic Violence services, King Edward Memorial Hospital and relevant government departments.